allegro/marathon-consul/README.md

 - Consul Agents should be available at every Mesos Slave, tasks will be registered at hosts their run on.
 - Only tasks which are labeled as `consul` will be registered in Consul.
 By default the registered service name is equal to Marathon's application name.
   A different name can be provided as the label's value, e.g. `consul:customName`.
 As an exception of the rule, for backward compatibility with the `0.3.x` branch, a value of `true` is resolved to the default name.
 - Only services with tag specified by `consul-tag` property will be maintained.
-This tag is automatically added during registration. **Important**: it should be unique for every Marathon cluster connected to Consul.
+This tag is automatically added during registration.
 - At least one HTTP healthcheck should be defined for a task.
 The task is registered when Marathon marks it's as alive.
 - Provided HTTP healtcheck will be transferred to Consul.
 - Labels with `tag` value will be converted to Consul tags, e.g. (note: `consul-tag` is set to `marathon`) `labels: ["public":"tag", "varnish":"tag", "env": "test"]` → `tags: ["public", "varnish", "marathon"]`.